ObEngine/Obidog/README.md

-# Obeldog
+# Obidog

-ÖbEngine's Lua Documentation Generator (work in progress)
+Öbengine's BIndings and DOcumentation Generator (work in progress)

 **[ÖbEngine repository](https://github.com/Sygmei/ObEngine)**

-Obeldog has two uses :
+Obidog has two uses :
 - Generating ÖbEngine bindings
 - Generating ÖbEngine documentation

 ## Requirements

-Obeldog has the following requirements :
+Obidog has the following requirements :
-- Python > 3.6 (+ install the Obeldog package using `pip install -e .` if you cloned this repository)
+- Python > 3.6 (+ install the Obidog package using `pip install -e .` if you cloned this repository)
     - lxml
     - GitPython
 - Doxygen (needs to be in `PATH`)